Being interviewed remotely is likely to become the norm

 Body language transmits very imperfectly over a video link, so it’s important to compensate by getting your points across clearly.
 Ask if what you said was clear and if there are any questions and don’t worry about asking for clarifications on what the interviewers say.

 As remote jobs become more international you may end up having an interview at a strange time for you.
 If it’s earlier in the morning than you usually get up then make a point of getting out of bed really early to give yourself a chance to get your brain into gear and to look presentable.
 While the adrenaline will probably be pumping for an early morning interview that might not be the case for one late in the evening where your mind and body may well be winding down.
 Sports people playing late at night to satisfy television demands reschedule their days for a few days so they’re alert later in the day.
 If this is an important interview you might consider doing the same.

 To some extent a remote interview mirrors a face-to-face one but there are some important differences.
 Know your job history, why you want to move, research the company you’re hoping to join, rehearse your answers to what are your strengths and weaknesses and where you see your career in 5 years’ time, as normal, but there are a few extra tips on how to pass a remote interview.

 Make sure you get across that:

-You’re a self starter
+You’re a self starter and are self-organised

 Self-motivation and initiative are important qualities to get across.
 You’re out there in the big world, not just five minutes’ walk down the office, so the last thing a prospective employer wants is someone who needs to be spoon-fed every item of work.